PipedreamHQ/pipedream/docs/docs/quickstart/README.md

 ![image-20220125200445675](./image-20220125200445675.png)

 When your workflow deploys, you will be redirected to the **Inspector**.
+Your workflow is now live.

 ![image-20220125193507453](./image-20220125193507453.png)

-To validate your workflow, send a new request to your workflow: You can edit and run the following cURL command or use your favorite app (like Postman or Hoppscotch).
+To validate your workflow is working as expected, send a new request to your workflow: You can edit and run the following cURL command:

 ```bash
 curl -d '{